rimuyamaura/stripe-simplified/README.md

-Next.js webapp
+Next.js webapp with

 - Clerk Authentication
-- convex backend
+- Convex backend
+- Stripe payments

 app not working with latest version of clerk, ClerkProvider becomes a promise